dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

-After staged evaluation, we systematically extract the arguments provided for staging.
-This is a whole-program rewrite, and has a cost proportional to the size, depth, and arity of our expression.
-Conveniently, this simple algorithm is also useful for converting lambda calculus terms, supporting lambda based editable views, and automatic refactoring.

-We can go a lot further with staging.
-For example, given a context `T(Z, T(Y, T(X, E)))` it might be useful to perform some data shuffling to find a more efficient program.
-Something like:

-        Given       T(Y, T(X, E))
-        Try         w T(X, T(Y, E))
-        Select      simpler option

-Also, if we know the *type* of `X`, we might leverage that.
-For example, if we know by anntoation `(2)` that we have a pair `[[X2][X1]]`, we can propagate the components independently.
-Also, we can easily shift the type assertion closer to the program start.
-If it's a conditional type, we might try instead to partially evaluate `E` under each option.

-I'm haven't worked through all the details, but consider:
+*Aside:* I later adapt this algorithm to support *Named Locals*.

+So this optimization simply computes `T(C, T(B, T(A, EVAL([C][B][A]function)))`.

+With type information, we can take partial evaluation further.
+For example, if we know our argument is a pair, we might propagate the elements independently:

+        type (A * B) = ∀E. E → E B A
+        for E : S (A * B) → S'
+            E => i T(A, T(B, EVAL([[B][A]] E)))

+For sum types, the analog is to precompute programs for different arguments:

+        type Bool = ∀S,S'.
+S (S → S') (S → S') → S'
+        for E : S Bool → S'
+            E => [[false E] [true E]] a i

+        type (A + B) = ∀S,S'.
+S (S A → S') (S B → S') → S'
+        for E : S (A + B) → S'
-        T(X, (sum)[[A][B]] a i) => (sum)[[T(X,A)][T(X,B)]] a i
+            E => [[[inL] b E] [[inR] b E]] a i

-Here `(sum)` could be replaced by `(bool)` or any other conditional with similar behavior of selecting one case and operating on a stack.
-This could essentially give us `if` expressions.
-There is *much* we can do with staged evaluation as a simple basis for optimizations.
+Unfortunately, these type-based techniques are not likely to give us great results.
+Expanding conditionals has a potentially exponential size cost!
+But we can experiment with a lot of possible expansions and heuristically select some good ones - a technique called 'equality saturation'.

+To support staged programming with DSLs and similar, programmers might be given access to `[function](optimize)`, or possibly a few variants for different optimization levels.

+## Static Linking

+It is possible to perform static analysis on a word's evaluated definition, arities and types, etc. to determine context-free link structure.
+The most trivial example of this is redirects.
+Consider:

+        @foo bar

+Here, word `foo` will not evaluate any further because there is no cause to link `bar`.
+However, when we do eventually link `foo`, we'll immediately be asked to link `bar`.
+We can determine this by static analysis.
+For performance reasons, we may wish to skip the intermediate step rewriting `foo` to `bar` and jump straight to linking the definition of `bar`.

+However, static linking is not constrained to trivial redirects.
+Statically computing link structure can further inline definitions, flatten redirect chains.
+Computing a static-link definition for each word provides an excellent location to perform other optimizations.

 ## Compilation

 Compilation of functions, especially those containing loops (fixpoints, folds, etc.), can offer significant performance benefits.
 I expect compilation to be a normal thing for Awelon code, performed at important word boundaries or upon explicit request via `[function](jit)`.
 JIT compilation is runtime dependent, and I imagine there will be a lot of low-level interactions with accelerators, quotas, GC, parallelism, and so on.
 I won't detail it here.

-Before compiling to JIT layer code, we should perform several optimization passes at the Awelon layer - static linking, staged evaluation based on arity (and type sensitive, ideally), rewrite optimizations, and so on.
+Before compiling to JIT layer code, we should perform several optimization passes at the Awelon layer - static linking, partial evaluation based on arity (and type sensitive, ideally), rewrite optimizations, and so on.
 Only after all that has been performed should we compile to LLVM for machine-layer optimization passes and native code generation.

 Compilation of a function for use in external systems like JavaScript - aka 'extraction' - is also viable, and will generally share the intermediate work of optimizing at the Awelon layer before compiling to a remote target.

 ## Parallel Evaluation

-Programmers may advise parallel evaluation of a block via `[computation](par)`.
-Essentially, this tells a runtime that we'll probably need the result of that computation, so go ahead and begin evaluation.
-We can proceed to move the block with linear data plumbing.
-However, copying a parallel computation must wait for complete evaluation, and dropping it should efficiently abort the computation.
+Programmers may request parallel evaluation of a block via `[computation](par)`.
+The computation block can be moved around linearly while computing.
+Dropping the block must abort the parallel computation.
+Copying must wait for evaluation to complete, like normal.

 Unfortunately, `(par)` has severe limitations on expressiveness.
 It is not expressive enough to represent pipeline parallelism or distributed communicating processes.
 It is too expressive to leverage low-level vector processing (e.g. SIMD, SSE, GPGPU) parallelism.